-Twice-Baked Sweet Potatoes with Feta and Pecans
+Twice-Baked Sweet Potatoes with Feta

-Cool potatoes, slit and scoop out the pulp, mix with butter and brown sugar, honey, or molasses to taste, and about a tablespoon each of feta and chopped nuts per potato depending on the size of the spuds.
-Raisins are a nice touch.
+Coat potatoes with vegetable oil and placie in a very hot oven for about an hour; bake an extra potato so you’ll have enough to over-stuff.
+Cool potatoes, slit and scoop out the pulp, mix with butter and brown sugar, honey, or molasses–my favorite–to taste, and about a tablespoon each of feta and chopped nuts per potato depending on the size of the spuds.
+Stuff skins with mix, top with more feta, and bake until browned.
+Sprinkle with pecans before serving.

-Guy Fawkes Pudding
+Guy Fawkes Night Pudding

-Dishes similar to this are made throughout the West Indies as well as Bermuda, where it’s traditionally served on Guy Fawkes Night (Nov.
-5) by evil heathen royalists as well as those noble democratic souls who simply like to set a good table.
+Guy Fawkes Night is still celebrated on Nov 5 in Britain and the Commonwealth ostensibly to celebrate the king’s escape from assassination by lighting bonfires, setting off fireworks, and putting out a table, but nowadays instead of Fawkes, effigies of whoever happens to be the current target of public derision are set ablaze.
+Dishes similar to this are made throughout the West Indies as well as Bermuda, where it’s traditionally served on Guy Fawkes Night by evil heathen royalists as well as those noble democratic souls who like good food.
 The texture is fudge-like, very dense and intensely flavorful.
-The toasted coconut flakes seen here as a topping can be added to the pudding mix as well, but do not use raw grated coconut or it will get gummy.
+The toasted coconut flakes seen here as a topping can be added to the pudding mix, but do not use raw grated coconut or it will get gummy.

 Mix 1 1/2 pounds cooked pureed sweet potato with 2 cups cream of coconut, 1 stick melted butter, juice of 1 lime and 1 cup brown sugar until smooth.
 Blend in by spoonfuls 1 cup flour; add 1 cup raisins (optional), a tablespoon each of vanilla and lime juice, and a teaspoon each ginger, cinnamon, and nutmeg.
 A generous slosh of dark rum is a nice touch.
 Pour batter into a well-oiled 8-inch cake pan and bake at 350 for about an hour until firm then cool.
 Best served chilled; this recipe easily provides a dozen servings.